SleepyGrump/StarterPacks/Readme.md

 Note: No consideration is given to size currently.
 You'll have to figure that out yourself!
 That's why extra items spawn - to give you a choice between them in case they don't fit.

-Extra item: A Random Starter Pack - generates an entirely random starter pack from the list below.

 Starter packs:

 - Archery